The Stepford Scenario

 We are behaving as if “souls” exist.

 The paradox is that, although we behave as if it exists, although we assume it must exist, we have no consistent way of describing what exactly it is.
 The experiment explicitly eliminates several possibilities.
-Whatever it is, it can’t be explained by just (1) The way a person looks, (2) Anything they might say or do (3) Anything you might think you know about them.
+It can’t be explained by just (1) The way a person looks.
+(2) Anything they might say or do.
+(3) Anything you might think you know about them.
+(4) The way you currently feel about them.
 Here are some other possibilities.

 Invisible Stuff